uk-gov-mirror/hmcts.cnp-plum-frontend/README.md

 # This is the Rhubarb Frontend Application

-This is a Node.JS frontend for the mythical Rhubarb product
+This is a Node.JS frontend for the mythical Plum product